MBTA plans deep cuts to close budget gap

 "These cuts are drastic and could have long-term harm, potentially blunting our economic recovery," said Jarred Johnson, of the Boston-based advocacy group TransitMatters.

-The plans also call for layoffs, though the size and timing of those reductions weren't disclosed.
+The plans also call for layoffs, through the size and timing of those reductions weren't disclosed.

 Mike Vartabedian, a representative for the International Association of Machinists and Aerospace Workers District 15, which represents MBTA mechanics, said cuts will hurt workers and low-income riders.